CHICO VELO

 Things to know:

-If you're interested in joining us as a partner, fill out the brief form below.
+If you're interested in joining us as a partner, please email us!
 We will respond as paths are identified and available for adoption.
 We will install signs at both ends of your designated path that display your name.
 Through this partnership all supplies will be provided and there will be no cost to the individuals or organizations involved other than your time commitment.

 Chico Velo is a 501.c.3 Non-Profit organization.